sailplatform/caliper-python/README.rst

 * The `caliper.HttpOptions` class (for use with simple HTTP transport to a Caliper endpoint).

-* The `caliper.Sensor` class and its API.
+* The `caliper.SimpleSensor` class and its API.

-* The appropriate `caliper.profiles` metric profile enumeration classes that contain the metric profile actions you want to support.

-* The `Event` and `Entity` subclasses (found in `caliper.events` and `caliper.entities`, respectively) that you will need to use for the metric profile actions you want to support.
+* The `Event` and `Entity` subclasses (found in `caliper.events` and `caliper.entities`, respectively) that you will need to use for the metric profile actions you want to support (see `caliper.constants` for the association of entities and events with profiles).

 Here is a very simple example code scrap that demonstrates how an application might send a basic navigation event to a caliper endpoint::